Venafi/vault-pki-backend-venafi/README.md

    functionality (e.g. `issuer_hint="m"` for Microsoft).
 When issue or sign operations include the `ttl` parameter it overrides the role default `ttl` and will be constrained by the role `max_ttl`.

+   :pushpin: **NOTE**: The `zone` role parameter allows multiple zones to be used with a single Venafi secret.
+If `zone` is not specified by the role, the `zone` specified by the Venafi secret applies.

 ## Usage